alekseyrybalkin/dotfiles/README.md

-# linux-home
+# unix-home

-Collection of dotfiles and settings for my linux & bsd machines.
+Collection of dotfiles and settings for my machines running GNU/Linux, \*BSD and other unix-like operating systems.

 ## License